espora-net/pora/docs/github-actions.md

 1. Checks out the code.
 2. Sets up Node.js.
 3. Installs dependencies.
+4. Compiles TypeScript files.
-4. Builds the DMG.
+5. Builds the DMG.
-5. Uploads the DMG as an artifact.
+6. Uploads the DMG as an artifact.

+The workflow also mentions the use of SCSS for styling the application.